Newsgrouper Help

 You can click the subject to read the thread.
 By default the newest threads are shown first, but clicking the header of the Date column will reverse this order.

-At the bottom of this page there are four buttons:
+At the bottom of this page there is one button:

 - Older Posts - if there are more posts available in this group than currently shown, clicking this will take you to the next page of posts.